 Let's take a look at some stats:

-If you joined Paul’s newsletter when he first started it back in June 2016 and taken action and invested in every single stock that he recommended until the present day, you would have more winners than losers and be in profit.
+If you joined Paul's newsletter when he started it in June 2016, took action and invested in every single stock he recommended until the present day, you would have more winners than losers.

 Paul's recommended stock picks (mainly in the technology market) outperformed the market overall.